 - Divi Divi can be reached at: +599-9-839-1515 or fax +599-9-868 1949

-Another routing option is to fly on any of a number of major U.S. and South American carriers to Aruba and then take Insel Air (with the possibility of a stop in Curacao) from there to Bonaire.
+Another routing option is to fly on any of a number of major U.S. and South American carriers to Curacao or Aruba and then take Insel Air from there to Bonaire (Aruba flights require a change of planes in Curacao).